LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

    Our focus in this course is on operations and as such we will not be going into the development of the API.
 However, feel free to explore the source code if you are curious about the similarities and differences between the .NET MVC and API implementations.

 Let's begin by forking and cloning the repo onto our machine.
-In your Powershell or terminal window, move into a directory were you plan to save your local copy of the API codebase.
+In your Powershell or terminal window, move into a directory where you plan to save your local copy of the API codebase.

 .. sourcecode:: bash

    > git clone https://github.com/<GitUsername>/coding-events-api

-For this studio, we want to have the ``1-sqlite`` checked out.
+For this studio, we want to have the ``1-sqlite`` branch checked out.
 This branch has an API with a single (``CodingEvent``) resource and a built-in SQLite database.

 .. admonition:: Note

    Including a SQLite database in this project means you don't need to have your MySQL server running to test the API.
 We won't get into what this looks like and instead just concentrate on testing the API endpoints.

 Let's change into the repo and switch to this branch: